Chris Abernathy

-Chris Abernathy is an American politician and electrician serving as a member of the Idaho House of Representatives from the 29th district, which includes a portion of Bannock County, Idaho.
+Chris Abernathy is an American politician who served as a member of the Idaho House of Representatives from the 29th district, which includes a portion of Bannock County, Idaho.

 Early life and education

 Born and raised in Pocatello, Idaho, Abernathy graduated from Highland High School.
 He attended Idaho State University before joining an apprentice program sponsored by the International Brotherhood of Electrical Workers.

 Career

 For 24 years, Abernathy has worked as a electrician and union executive.
 A member of the Democratic Party, he assumed office in 2018 after defeating incumbent Republican Dustin Manwaring.
-In the 2020 election, Abernathy will face Manwaring in a rematch.
+In the 2020 election, Abernathy lost to Manwaring in a rematch.